-Obtaining reimbursement approval for any product candidate for which we obtain marketing approval from any government or other third-party payor is a time-consuming and costly process.
+Obtaining reimbursement approval for any product candidate for which we obtain marketing approval from any government or other third-party payor is a timeconsuming and costly process.
 There may be significant delays in obtaining coverage and adequate reimbursement for newly approved products.
 Moreover, eligibility for coverage and reimbursement does not imply that any product will be paid for in all cases or at a rate that covers our costs, including research, development, manufacture, sale and distribution.
 Even when a payor determines that a product that we may commercialize or promote is eligible for reimbursement under its criteria, the payor may impose coverage limitations that preclude payment for some uses that are approved by the FDA, or may impose restrictions, such as prior authorization requirements, or may simply deny coverage altogether.
 Interim reimbursement levels for new drugs, if applicable, may also not be sufficient to cover our costs and may not be made permanent.
 Coverage and reimbursement rates may vary according to the use of the drug and the medical circumstances under which it is used may be based on reimbursement levels already set for lower cost products or procedures or may be incorporated into existing payments for other services.
 Net prices for drugs may be reduced by mandatory discounts or rebates required by government healthcare programs or private payors and by any future relaxation of laws that presently restrict imports of drugs from countries where they may be sold at lower prices than in the United States.
 Furthermore, the Centers for Medicare and Medicaid Services frequently change product descriptors, coverage policies, product and service codes, payment methodologies and reimbursement values.
-Commercial third-party payors often rely upon Medicare coverage policies and payment limitations in setting their own reimbursement policies.
-Our inability to promptly obtain and maintain coverage and profitable payment rates from both government-funded programs and private payors
+Commercial third-party payors often rely upon Medicare coverage policies, product and service codes, payment methodologies and reimbursement values.
+Commercial third-party payors often rely upon Medicare coverage policies, product and private payors for any approved products that